ntaulbut/cellular-automata/README.md

 - An [npm](https://www.npmjs.com/) package using the [Svelte](https://svelte.dev/) web framework with [Vite](https://vite.dev/) to bundle source and asset files.
 - Uses [gl-matrix](https://www.npmjs.com/package/gl-matrix) for linear algebra.
 - Licensed under the [Mozilla Public License 2.0](LICENCE.txt)
+- Created as a University of Nottingham group project

 ## Setup